gtema/keystone/doc/src/intro.md

 ## Database

-Adding new features most certanly require having database changes.
+Adding new features most certainly require having database changes.
 It is not expected that such changes interfere with the Python implementation to ensure it is working correctly.